There are many different commercial real estate listing websites on the market.

-Keep in mind that when I discuss the different average monthly traffic per property listing that it is an average.
+Remember that when I discuss the average monthly traffic per property listing, it is an average.

-This doesn’t take into consideration the possibility on some platforms to increase your visibility by getting your listing on the first page when you upgrade your account, for example.
+It doesn’t consider the possibility on some platforms to increase your visibility by getting your listing on the first page when you upgrade your account, for example.

 Let’s now get into the different providers there are.

-By the way, I only included such platforms where the total inventory size of properties could be identified.
+By the way, I only included such platforms where I could identify the total inventory size.

-Now that we have established the criteria, let’s analyze 15 different commercial real estate listing websites there are on the market.
+Now that we have established the criteria, let’s analyze 14 different commercial real estate listing websites you can find on the market.

-For each one, I will give a brief description, determine their inventory size, and the average monthly traffic one listing receives by using a traffic analysis tool.
+For each one, I will briefly describe their inventory size and the average monthly traffic one listing receives using a traffic analysis tool.

-Spacelist is based in Canada but it is not limited to this country when it comes to operations.
+Spacelist is based in Canada but is not limited to this country regarding operations.

 They also have a commercial property inventory in popular cities such as Austin, Chicago, Cincinnati, Houston, Miami, and Tampa.

-Popular cities in Canada they cover are Calgary, Toronto, Edmonton, Vancouver, Winnipeg, and Ottawa.
+They cover popular cities in Canada: Calgary, Toronto, Edmonton, Vancouver, Winnipeg, and Ottawa.

 This means a monthly traffic per listing, at least on the Canadian website, of 22.8.